 ContentEd is the first true content strategy conference for web, communications, marketing and development professionals in the European education sector.
-It takes place 29-30 June in London, and brings together some of the finest speakers from the UK, Europe and the USA to discuss how we can advance content strategy in education.
+It took place on 29-30 June 2017 in London – and is happening again on 14-15 June 2018!
+ContentEd brings together some of the finest speakers from the UK, Europe and the USA to discuss how we can advance content strategy in education.
 If that in itself isn’t enough of a reason to attend, here are three reasons why you should:

 To compel and to convert, our content must stand out